 How Love Affects Your Health

 We all love someone or something.
 Whether it’s our significant other, family, friends, pets, or even our material things, including money (whether we have it or not).
 We use the word “love” in casual conversation.
 “Hey!
 I love ya!”
 We even proclaim love where no love exists.
-Perhaps we do this because we believe that it makes us look good in the eyes of others, since many put more weight on words than on actions.
+Perhaps we do this because we believe that it makes us look good in the eyes of others since many put more weight on words than on actions.
 Or perhaps this is our attempt at reaching for what our hearts yearn for most in a material-driven world.

-What we consider love can spark a myriad of other emotions, including those that lie within the darkest sides of ourselves.
+What we consider love can spark a myriad of other emotions, including those that lie on the darkest side of ourselves.
 Wars have been fought in the name of love, whether the love of another person or the love of our God over your God.
 This sparks a profound question—is it possible that true love in its purest form can spawn opposite emotions which in turn can drive us to kill, in the name of love?

 How is it possible that those who we proclaim to “love” are the ones we can hurt the most?
 Can this truly be love?